ashisho22/python_basics/Conditional/README_conditional.md

-This repository contains my Python learning programs.
+This Folder contains Conditional Based Programs .

 🎯 Goal : To build a strong foundation in Python

 PROGRAM NO :1